-Fortified or not, almond milk is not a source of protein, iodine, or selenium so ensure you are getting plenty of these three nutrients elsewhere.
+Fortified or not, almond milk is not a source of protein, iodine, or selenium, so ensure you are getting plenty of these three nutrients elsewhere.

 There are some benefits of almond milk during pregnancy.
 Almond milk contains fewer calories, less sugar (if unsweetened), less protein, and fewer nutrients than cow’s milk.
 Vitamin E can help reduce oxidative stress, and almond milk provides a decent amount of this antioxidant.

 Consuming almond milk is low in calories.
 Although “lower calorie” food can quickly become appealing, but pregnancy is generally not a time when we want to “count calories” or intentionally choose “low-calorie” foods.

-And, although cow’s milk does technically contain more sugar and therefore, more carbohydrates, this is naturally occurring.
+And although cow’s milk does technically contain more sugar and, therefore, more carbohydrates, this is naturally occurring.

 Almond milk vs. cow’s milk nutrient breakdown

 Replacing all your dairy milk with almond milk is not a direct swap, as you can see, but almond milk has benefits while pregnant.